bradfletcher/rviz_sensor_control_panel/README.md

     $ roscore
    This will eat up the terminal.
 Minimize it or move it out of the way.

-2) ssh to Hubo's on-board computer and run either
-    $ hubo-ach start
-   or
-    $ sudo service hubo-motion start depending on which you intend to use.

-   Ignore hubo-console or tech-console (quit out of them or put them aside).
-   You will use hubo_init instead.

-3) From your workstation (whatever desktop or laptop you use), run
+2) From your workstation (whatever desktop or laptop you use), run
     $ rosrun rviz rviz

-4) If this is your first time using hubo_init, do the following:
+3) If this is your first time using hubo_init, do the following:
     a) In the menu bar at the very top, click on 'Panels'
     b) Click on 'Add new panel'
-    c) Select HuboInitPanel
+    c) Select ud_panel
-    d) Adjust the new panel to whatever size you are comfortable with

-5) Make sure the IP Address in the 'Ach Networking' box is correct for your Hubo *) If you don't know how to check this, contact mxgrey@gatech.edu *) You are encouraged to save RViz after you have the IP Address in.
-       Saving RViz also saves the IP Address fields.

-6) Click Connect

-7) Do whatever.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~